nickdrummond/star-wars-ontology/sparql/readme.md

 See [people.sparql](people.sparql) and [SparqlTest](../src/test/java/com/nickd/sw/SparqlTest.java)

 Neither of these queries is complete using just the basic graph.
+This does not deal with inclusion of a Death in an event.

 We need to find an engine that allows transitive + or does some inference (not supported in Protege SPARQL Tab) [Transitive SPARQL 1.1](https://stackoverflow.com/questions/8569810/sparql-querying-transitive)